Automatic Stage Lighting Control: Is it a Rule-Driven Process or Generative Task?: Methodology

-For pre-training the model on music data, we opt for the MLM task, following the approaches in \cite{zhao2024mining,zhu2021musicbert,lewis2019bart}.
+For pre-training the model on music data, we opt for the MLM task, following the approaches in \citep{zhao2024mining,zhu2021musicbert,lewis2019bart}.
 A MLP is used after the decoder's output to map the output hidden state to music sequence.
 We first utilize Open L3 to embed the audio music, resulting in an embedding sequence $e=\{e_1,e_2,\dots,e_n\} \in \mathbf{R}^{n \times h}$, where $h$ is the hidden dimension.
 We then randomly replace $k\%$ of the tokens with [MASK] tokens and train the model to recover them.
-Since the music tokens are continuous, we design the [MASK] token as a random variable sampled from a normal distribution, based on \cite{zhao2024mining}:
+Since the music tokens are continuous, we design the [MASK] token as a random variable sampled from a normal distribution, based on \citep{zhao2024mining}:

 where $'$ represents transposition, $\mu^i$ and $\sigma^i$ denote the mean and standard deviation of sequence $e$ in the $i^{th}$ feature dimension.
 In this manner, the model not only aims to recover the obscured tokens but also to identify which tokens have been replaced by [MASK], further assisting the model in learning the structure of the music sequence.
-To enhance the realism of the recovered output, we also employ a GAN-based discriminator to distinguish between the original music and the reconstructed music, as described by \cite{zhao2024mining}:
+To enhance the realism of the recovered output, we also employ a GAN-based discriminator to distinguish between the original music and the reconstructed music, as described by \citep{zhao2024mining}:

 where $D$ and $R$ represent the discriminator and recoverer, respectively.
+For the discriminator, we adopt the same architecture as the sequence classifier in \cite{chou2021midibert}.
+It employs a modified self-attention layer to capture the global information from the embedding sequence $e$, followed by a linear layer that classifies the extracted feature as True or False.

-Here, to enhance parameter efficiency, we allow the discriminator and recoverer to use a shared Skip-BART backbone while employing separate heads, as suggested by \cite{zhao2024mining}.
+Here, to enhance parameter efficiency, we allow the discriminator and recoverer to use a shared Skip-BART backbone while employing separate heads, as suggested by \citep{zhao2024mining}.
 Thus, we can express the pre-training loss function of Skip-BART as follows:

 where $M$ represents the token index set of those replaced by [MASK], $\hat{e}$ denote the outputs of Skip-BART, $l_1$ is the reconstruction loss resembling that of an autoencoder, $l_2$ focuses on the recovery loss for the masked tokens, $l_3$ is the realism loss to enhance the believability of the recovered output, and the parameters $\alpha_1, \alpha_2, \alpha_3$ are weights.
 Additionally, the loss function for the discriminator can be defined as: